1 Peter 3:1

 If you look down on your spouse or others, your prayer life will be impeded by your own infernal pride.
 You will have trouble receiving grace because your haughty heart has no room for it.
 You may not say it in so many words, but your attitude is, “They need grace, but I don’t.”
 Since your heart is in the wrong place, it will seem like heaven is closed to your prayers and God is resisting you (see 1 Pet.
 5:5).

 Further reading: “Are women weaker vessels?”

 To sum up, all of you be harmonious, sympathetic, brotherly, kindhearted, and humble in spirit;

 (a) To sum up.
-The secret to a happy and healthy relationships is not complicated.
+The secret to happy and healthy relationships is not complicated.

 (b) Be harmonious.
 Be likeminded.

-In any marriage or church or organization there will be a diversity of viewpoints.
-To enjoy harmony requires a commitment to compassion and love that exceeds any differences of opinion.
-Putting the other one first, means hearing what they say and feeling what they feel.
+In any marriage, church, or organization there will be a diversity of viewpoints.
+Having harmony requires a commitment to compassion and love that exceeds any differences of opinion.
+Putting others first, means hearing what they say and feeling what they feel.
 It’s choosing to love and support them even if you do not love and support their viewpoint.

 (c) Sympathetic.
 Compassionate.

 (d) Brotherly.
 Treat believers like family.

 (e) Humble in spirit.
 Where there is humility there is harmony.
 Where there is selfish ambition, there are quarrels and strife and all sorts of trouble (Jas.
 3:16).